-Welcome to our Introduction to Educational Psychology course!
+Welcome to our Middle Childhood to Adolescence Course!
 I am excited to begin this journey with you all.
 Below you will find our syllabus, which charts the course for our time together this semester.
-The plan is to introduce you to a variety of theories around how we learn throughout various developmental stages and environments.
-I hope to engage you in experiential and reflective activities that will encourage you to connect meaningfully to the ideas and content.
+The plan is to introduce you to a variety of theories around how we develop from middle childhood up to and including the whole of the adolescence stage and engage in experiential activities that will encourage you to connect meaningfully to the ideas and content.